-When you're denying reality, seeking to blame others and avoid responsibility, then making your ex-partner the bad guy is really pretty easy and makes sense.
-Making your partner out to be the bad one, and the one who has done wrong, can make your wrong behavior seem right.
+When you're denying reality, seeking to blame others and avoid responsibility, then making your ex-partner the bad guy is really pretty easy.
+It can actually make a warped kind of sense in the cheaters mind.
+Making your partner out to be the bad one, and the one who has done wrong, allows your wrong behavior to seem right.

 Why do cheating men continue to lie, even when the affair is out in the open?

-Lying is like rolling a snowball down hill.
+Lying is like rolling a snowball downhill.
 Like a snowball, lies just keep getting bigger and bigger, and they're hard to stop once started.

 Why do they become so selfish often at the expense of their own children?

-This may come as a surprise given how men who are cheating can look so happy and carefree on the outside, but many cheaters are really struggling with the mess they've created.
+This may come as a surprise given that men who are cheating can look so happy and carefree on the outside, but many cheaters are really struggling with the mess they've created.
 Often cheating men come to me for counseling help because they're very torn-up over the dual lives they're living.